Butternut Squash Kale Salad with Farro

-When I eat salads like this Harvest Butternut Squash Kale Salad with Farro, I feel good knowing that the main ingredients are from Earthbound Farm Organic.
+When I eat salads like this Butternut Squash Kale Salad with Farro, I feel good knowing that the main ingredients are from Earthbound Farm Organic.

 I had the privilege of visiting a few of Earthbound Farm Organic farms to learn about organic farming practices, how crops are harvested, and more about the company in general.